xurei/shadertastic-doc/docs/effect-development/what-is-a-shader.md

 Shadertastic uses Pixel Shaders to create its effects.

+## What can you do with a Shader

 ## How to think in Shaders
-When you develop a Shader, you have a few important things to consider:
+When you develop a Shader, you have a few important thilngs to consider:
 1. tu bosses pixel par pixel, tu peux pas communiquer entre les pixels
 2. le code qui est exécuté peut se traduire vulgairement : "Quelle est la couleur que je dois mettre pour ce pixel (X,Y) ?"
    In other words, a Pixel Shader works backwards compared to the intuitive interpretation.